 “We sort of immediately go, ‘Wow, the world is my marketplace,’” in terms of talent attraction, Washington said.
 “But we also have to keep in mind that, once we source and find these different ways to find people, we make sure they’re going to have a great experience once we bring them on board.”

-As a company that “lives in Slack,” Buffer has several identity-centered channels — black teammates, women of color, Asians, Spanish speakers and more — which it built after polling employees about diversity programming.
+As a company that “lives in Slack,” Buffer has several identity-centered channels — teammates who are Black, Asian, women of color, Spanish speakers and more — which it built after polling employees about diversity programming.

 There’s also an ally channel.
 “Allyship is a huge key to anyone who’s talking about having a more diverse organization,” said Washington.
 “You need to think about who’s going to be that support system to sort of help folks navigate internally.”